-2. The existence of a Warranty claim event due to the spontaneous breakage of the glass without any external influences or due to a reduced output of a Solar Module must be verified by an expert appraisal performed by SOLARWATT, a third party commissioned by SOLARWATT or an independent testing institute approved for module certifications in accordance with IEC 61215.
+2. The existence of a Warranty claim event due to the spontaneous breakage of the glass without any external influences or due to a reduced output of a Solar Module must be verified by an expert appraisal performed by SOLARWATT, a third party commissioned by SOLARWATT or an independent testing in-

 3. If an obvious Warranty claim event occurs, the End Customer must bring a claim in respect of this Warranty claim event as soon as possible and in any event no more than three (3) months after discovery of the Warranty claim event.
-Claims received after this time may be considered at SOLARWATT's sole discretion.
+Claims received after this time may be considered at SOLARWATT's sole discretion